Link copied to your clipboard

 Share on social:

-At the end of a 10- to 30-year term, you’ll repay the amount you borrowed — plus a portion of your home’s new value and any fees — in one large balloon payment.
-Many homeowners use cash savings or take out another loan to make this payment; alternatively, you can also pay back your HEA at any time using proceeds from a home sale
+At the end of a 10-year term, you’ll repay the amount you borrowed — plus a portion of your home’s new value and any fees — in one single payment.
+Many homeowners use cash savings or take out another loan to make this payment; alternatively, you can also pay back your HEA at any time via refinancing or selling the home.

 How to get a home equity agreement